Lesson Five: Project-Based Learning

 Go to http://lone-eagles.com/pbl.htm and explore the resources on project-based learning.

-Go to http://www.gsh.org Select Professional Development (listed on the lower left middle section of the page) and read "Harnessing the Power of the Web."
+Go to http://www.gsh.org Select Professional Development and read "Harnessing the Power of the Web."
 Select "Articles On NetPBL" and review "How to Design a Successful Project." and "Collaboration in the Classroom and Over the Internet.".

 Then, conduct a search for "project-based learning" (include the quotes) to identify